Your health and safety are our top priority.

 For assistance to telephone a patient’s hospital room or speak to a hospital department, please call the main hospital number: 508-674-5600.

 Everyone on Steward properties must have a mask on at all times, including patients, support persons, and visitors.
 If you do not have a mask, you will be given one.
 This measure has been put in place for your protection, as well as the protection of patients and hospital staff.
 We ask for your understanding and appreciate your cooperation in our commitment to keeping our community safe.

 Steward Health Care is committed to the safety, health and well-being of our patients, staff, and the communities we serve.
 We will provide additional updates as they become available.

-In the meantime, for more information, please contact your doctor, or visit the Center for Disease and Control (CDC) Prevention website on Coronavirus.
+In the meantime, for more information, please contact your doctor, or visit the Centers for Disease Control (CDC) and Prevention website on Coronavirus.